expresspigeon/blog/src/content/kb/transactional/transactional-routing.md

 ![](images/sandbox-key.png)

-## Sending to actual addresses
+## Sending to Actual Addresses

-When you are comfortable sendng to Sandbox Destination email, just replace the Sandbox Authentication Key for your **Production Authentication Key**, and messages will be delivered to your contacts!
+When you are comfortable sendng to the Sandbox Destination email, just replace the Sandbox Authentication Key for your **Production Authentication Key**, and messages will be delivered to your contacts!